-As a grassroots movement, Durham Wildlife Trust is firmly rooted in our local communities, looking after wild places, and increasing people's understanding of and connection to the natural world.
-Access to nature can play a more significant role in keeping people healthy and reducing health inequality.
+As a grassroots movement, Durham Wildlife Trust is firmly rooted in our local communities, looking after wild places, increasing people's understanding of and connection to the natural world.
+Access to nature can play a significant role in keeping people healthy and reducing health inequality.

-Links with Nature aims to bring those elements together, by working with communities and partners to make significant changes to thirteen Council owned greenspaces in the Coalfield area of Sunderland.
-The greenspaces are varied in size, scale and habitat type and include country parks, a former golf course, nature reserves (designated as Local Wildlife Sites and one Site of Special Scientific Interest), disused railway lines, a park, and areas of greenspaces.
+Links with Nature aims to bring these elements together, by working with communities and partners to make significant changes to thirteen Council owned greenspaces in the Coalfield Sunderland.
+The area of greenspaces are varied in size, scale and habitat type and include country parks, a course. nature former qolf reserves (designated as Local Wildlife Sites and one is a Site of Special Scientific Interest), disused railway lines, a park and areas of greenspace.
 They have a rich variety of habitats including woodland, grassland, scrub, ponds wetland and water courses and are important locally for various species including water vole and otter.